 The final section of the exhibition dives deeper into Modotti’s ever-increasing involvement in politics, which led her to abandon photography and devote all her energy to communist activism.
 This all-encompassing commitment drove her to Russia, France and Spain, and later Mexico, where she died under mysterious circumstances at just forty-five years old.

 Tina Modotti Photography at Cassa di Risparmio di Jesi Foundation

 The work of Tina Modotti was only rediscovered in the 1990s, as her photography was long overshadowed by her extraordinary life and her relationship with Edward Weston.
 Her remarkably short photographic career left a legacy of iconic images, which fused rigorous formalism with revolutionary photography through the language of modernism.

-Tina Modotti: Photographer and Revolutionary is currently on view at Fondazione Cassa di Risparmio di Jesi, Palazzo Bisaccioni in Jesi, Italy until September 1st, 2019.
+Tina Modotti: Photographer and Revolutionary is currently on view at the museum Fondazione Cassa di Risparmio di Jesi, Palazzo Bisaccioni in Jesi, Italy until September 1st, 2019.